Abhigyan126/User-Authentication-System/README.md

 # User Authentication and Quote Management Application

-This is a full-stack application that allows users to register, login, and manage their quotes.
-It uses Node.js and Express for the backend, MongoDB for the database, and React for the frontend.
+This is a full-stack application that allows users to register, login, and manage their quotes(dashboard).
+It uses Node.js and Express for the backend, MongoDB for the database, and React for the frontend, Bccrypt JS for encryption.

 ## Project Structure